Merger Of SET Maidstone & SET Causton Schools

 - We are also consulting on a proposed reduction in PAN for Reception Year from 75 to 45 in recognition of a significant trend in falling pupil numbers across Felixstowe which mirrors the falling birth rate in the area, and indeed many parts of London.

-- It would enable us to bring the two communities closer together on the one site to facilitate 1) greater sharing of teaching and learning strategies and collaboration between colleagues; 2) peer mentoring; 3) a whole school approach to the development of important life skills such as social interaction, independence, creativity, physical capability and communication and language skills; 4) a rewards and House system that will support students from reception to Year 6.
+- It will enable us to bring the two communities closer together on the one site to facilitate 1) greater sharing of teaching and learning strategies and collaboration between colleagues; 2) peer mentoring; 3) a whole school approach to the development of important life skills such as social interaction, independence, creativity, physical capability and communication and language skills; 4) a rewards and House system that will support students from reception to Year 6.

 - The two schools are already managed as one school with a single Head of School (Mrs Thompson) who already looks after both of the schools;